You are here

 Specific areas of interest are:

-We are interested in exploring how electronically excited molecules dissipate their internal energy.
-We are particularly motivated by discovering the mechanisms by which incident light energy is converted into chemical energy following electronic excitation.
-Past efforts have focussed on discovering the mechanisms that enable photostability in biological chromophores (such as DNA and Melanins) – i.e. how they rapidly dissipate the excess energy afforded by electronic excitation and reform the original starting structures in the electronic ground state – with little or no detriment.
-Recent efforts have centered on understanding energy transfer processes in biologically and environmentally relevant chromophores and in discovering novel low-toxicity compounds that function as high-fidelity sunscreens.
+We seek to understand how electronically excited molecules dissipate their internal energy, with a particular emphasis on the mechanisms by which absorbed light is converted into chemical energy following excitation.
+Earlier work focused on uncovering the pathways that promote photostability in biological chromophores - such as canonical DNA nucleobases and melanin constituents - enabling them to rapidly shed excess energy afforded by electronic excitation and return to their ground-state structures with minimal damage.
+More recent efforts have shifted toward elucidating energy-transfer processes in biologically and environmentally relevant chromophores in the condensed phase.

 2. Atmospheric Chemistry